eth-cscs/abcpy/doc/source/user_customization.rst

 Initializing a New Model
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In the following we go through the implementation of a Gaussian generative model to explain the API in greater detail.
-Since a Gaussian model generates continous numbers, the newly implement class derives from :py:class:`abcpy.probabilisticmodels.Continuous` and the header look as follows:
+Since a Gaussian model generates continous numbers, the newly implement class derives from :py:class:`Continuous <abcpy.probabilisticmodels.Continuous>` and the header look as follows:

 .. literalinclude:: ../../examples/extensions/simplemodels/gaussian_python/pmcabc_gaussian_model_simple.py
    :language: python
    :lines: 7

 A good way to start implementing a new model is to define a convenient way to initialize it with its input parameters.
-In ABCpy all input parameters (input models) of our Gaussian model are independent ProbabilisticModels (or Hyperparameters) and should not be stored within the model we are going to write.
-We merely need a reference to the input parameters or input models respectively.
-This reference is handled by the :py:class:`InputConnector
+In ABCpy all input parameters are either independent ProbabilisticModels or Hyperparameters.
+Thus, they should not be stored within but rather referenced in the model we implement.
+This reference is handled by the :py:class:`InputConnector <abcpy.probabilisticmodels.InputConnector>` class and **must be used** in our model implementation.
+The required procedure is to call the init function of ProbabilisticModels and pass an InputConnector object to it.
-<abcpy.probabilisticmodels.InputConnector>` class.
-It is important that upon initialization of our model, we call the
-init function ProbabilisticModels and pass an InputConnector object to it, as stated in the documentation:

-.. autoclass::  abcpy.probabilisticmodels.ProbabilisticModel
+.. automethod::  abcpy.probabilisticmodels.ProbabilisticModel.__init__
-   :members: __init__
     :noindex:

+However, it would be very inconvenient to initialize our Gaussian model with an InputConnector object.
+We rather like the init function to accept a list of parameters :code:`[mu, sigma]`, where :code:`mu` is the mean and :code:`sigma` is the standard deviation which are the sole two parameters of our generative Gaussian model.
+So the idea is to take a convenient input and transform it it an InputConnection object that in turn can be passed to the initializer of the super class.
 This leads to the following implementation:

 .. literalinclude:: ../../examples/extensions/simplemodels/gaussian_python/pmcabc_gaussian_model_simple.py
     :language: python